 Intentionally wasting limited resources, including downloading of freeware or shareware programs.

 Using the network for commercial purposes, financial gain or any illegal activity.

+Accessing social media by a student unless authorized to do so by a teacher for an instructional purpose.